 On campus, staff and students form a community of diverse talents, interests, skills and training.
 Each member of this community brings his or her own set of religious, cultural, political, geographic and socioeconomic backgrounds to the campus.
 With this wide variety of backgrounds on one campus, each individual contributes to this unique community.
 The pace of campus life varies from person to person; each student experiences moments of great academic activity as well as periods of quiet and concentrated study.
 However, the intensive course program also leaves students ample time to relax with friends or to participate in numerous extracurricular activities on and off campus.

 Life on campus enriches the university experience and contributes to the academic success for all students.
 UCR is a highly dynamic environment and creates a tight network within which students can learn, live and thrive.
-University College Roosevelt boasts a unique inner-city campus.
 Elliot, the student-run Common House, offers a home to Roosevelt Student Association (RASA) and provides students with a place to socialize, study and enjoy various student activities.
 But when possible, it also offers citizens of Middelburg a chance to interact with students.
 Most of all, it offers students a great place to sit and eat, with a café on the ground floor.

 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Office of Financial Aid Services is able to consider only the applications of students matriculated at Binghamton for degree study.
 Other SUNY and non-SUNY students should contact the financial aid office on the home campus for information about eligibility for all aid programs.

 Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to ourscholarships pagefor more information.
+Please visit the Office of International Education and Global Initiatives or go to ourscholarships pagefor more information.

-The costs of this program are the same as the costs for the Utrecht University (main campus) exchange, with the exception of room and board.
-Students at UCR are required to live in residence halls on the college campus and take their meals in the shared dining hall.
+Students at UCR are required to live in residence halls on the college campus.
 This promotes a shared sense of community.

 This program requires a high degree of self-direction and independence, as well as a strong academic background.
-The program is for juniors and seniors.
-Exceptionally well qualified sophomores may apply.
-A minimum over-all grade point average of 3.3 is required.
+The program is for juniors and seniors and a minimum over-all grade point average of 3.3 is required.

 Students must meet with the advisor for the program before the application deadline.
 Phone appointments can be arranged for non-Binghamton students.
-Contact the office of International Programs to schedule the appointment.
+Contact the program advisor to schedule an appointment.

 After the application deadline, students will be notified whether they are being nominated for the program and will then receive the link for the general Utrecht University application and the specific UCR online applications.
 You must complete both applications.